Paralint/vault-pki-starter/sshca-server.md

 vault write auth/userpass/users/admin1 password=admin policies=ssh-host-configuration
 ```

+Vault is all set now.
+Let's configure a server.

+## Sign the host SSH key

-Authenticate with that user:
+Authenticate with a user that can sign a host key.
+The root token can do that,
+but you must not run with the root token unless you are configuring Vault itself.

 ```bash
 #Command to get a token from Vault, enter the password when prompted
 vault login --method=userpass username=admin1
 ```

-Vault is all set now.
-Let's configure a server.

-## Sign the host SSH key

 Sign the host key with this command, and save the resulting certificate in a file.
 If you use the default paths, this command should work on every server.